 This means that if cats have chocolate, theobromine will build up in their system, making it toxic since they can’t process it properly.
-This toxic build up can have several symptoms and results such as vomiting, diarrhea, and seizures.
-In cases where cats have had a lot of chocolate, the build up of this toxin can cause liver failure and death.
+This toxic build-up can have several symptoms and results such as vomiting, diarrhea, and seizures.
+In cases where cats have had a lot of chocolate, the buildup of this toxin can cause liver failure and death.

 Alright, you’re at the coffee shop, and you’ve already bought your cat a kitty cup because you’re splurging.
 You have to get yourself something as well!
 If you’re a typical person, you’ll either get yourself a lovely latte or a steaming cup of green tea.
 You love your coffee and your tea.
 Probably your cat would, too, right?

 Just as a few bits of chocolate probably won’t hurt your cat, a few licks of coffee or tea, won’t usually have adverse effects.
 However, if your cat ingests coffee beans or coffee grounds, tea, or even supplements containing caffeine, there could be severe consequences.
 If you’re a coffee-lover, try to keep your cat and your coffee separate or face the consequences!

 While many pet parents will never give their cats alcohol, there is always a chance that your curious cat may seek out a taste.
 Cats can be exposed to alcohol through the usual ways—left out mixed drinks or open cans that spill—but they can also get access to alcohol through foods such as vodka pasta sauce or tiramisu cake.

 Alcohol, even in small amounts, can be toxic to cats.
-Like with humans, alcohol can cause poisoning of the bloodstream.
+Like with humans, alcohol can cause poisoning in the bloodstream.
 In addition, ingestion can cause body temperature, blood pressure, and blood sugar can drop significantly.
 Beyond weakness and vomiting, alcohol poisoning can be fatal to both humans and cats.

 Yeast dough, when ingested, can ferment in your cat’s stomach, which may cause alcohol poisoning.
 If it doesn’t cause alcohol poisoning, the dough can rise and expand in your cat’s intestines and stomach.
 Not only can this cause severe pain, but it can also cause intestinal rupture.

 If you’re a baker, or you have some bread dough or roll dough sitting out on the counter, make sure that you protect your cat (and the bread) by placing a thick towel over the top of the pan or bowl.
 You may also choose to keep your cat in a separate room.

-Garlic and Onions
+5. Garlic and Onions

-While onion and garlic can cause gastrointestinal problems such as diarrhea and vomiting, onion and garlic also contain n-propyl disulfide, which is an oxidant that can cause damage to a cat’s red blood cells.
+While onion and garlic can cause gastrointestinal problems such as diarrhea and vomiting, they also contain n-propyl disulfide, which is an oxidant that can cause damage to a cat’s red blood cells.
 If blood cells are attacked, then they will die, which will cause low red blood cell numbers, otherwise known as anemia.
 Anemia can cause weakness, decreased appetite, and sleepiness.
 If a cat eats too much garlic or onions, and its anemia is severe, it may require a blood transfusion to survive.

-Grapes and Raisins
+6. Grapes and Raisins